galaxyproject/galaxy-hub/src/admin/tools/data-tables/index.md

  - Design can support other types of data files
 ```

 In commit 4550:535d276c92bc almost all tools using loc files (and TopHat a bit later) were converted to data tables style.
-This means that they were no longer be compatible with existing loc files.
+This means that they are no longer compatible with existing loc files.
 See the last section on this page for information on converting.

 ## The Pre-data-tables Approach